HJoonKwon/camera-calibration/README.md

 # camera-calibration
-You can estimate the camera intrinsic parameters using checkerboard images took from various different view points.
+You can estimate the camera intrinsic parameters using checkerboard images taken from various different view points.
 Refer to the brief explanation [here](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

 ## Install